What are the features of stock index futures in India?

 - Foreign institutional investors (FIIs): FIIs actively participate in index futures trading.
 They manage large portfolios and use futures for hedging.

-- Domestic institutional investors (DIIs): DIIs, including mutual funds and insurance companies, engage in index futures to optimise their investment strategies.
+- Domestic institutional investors (DIIs): DIIs, including mutual funds and insurance companies, engage in these contracts to optimise their investment strategies.

 5. Retail traders and investors: